bartockbat/CrateDotIoRHEL7/README.md

 ### NOTE: This is a port of the crate.io Dockerfile(s) to work with RHEL7 - gmillard@redhat.com
 ### I made no changes to any other than the Dockerfile
+### NOTE: Due to the base docker image, this is designed to run on a regsitered RHEL7 host
 Crate is _the_ distributed database for containerized environments, such as Docker.
 Based on the familiar SQL syntax, Crate combines high availability, resiliency, and scalability in a distributed design that allows you to query mountains of data in realtime, not batches.